Acyclovir (Zovirax) versus ...

 Acyclovir is more effective than erythromycin in reducing the severity and duration of pityriasis rosea.

-The study 1 compared the effectiveness of oral erythromycin and oral acyclovir in the treatment of Pityriasis rosea.
-42 patients with clinical diagnosis of Pityriasis rosea were enrolled and randomized into two groups.
-One group was given high-dose oral Acyclovir and another group oral Erythromycin in standard dose.
-After 8th week, all patients showed complete response in both the groups.
-The response to oral Acyclovir compared with that to oral Erythromycin was better and was statistically significant in 1st, 2nd, 4th and 6th weeks.
+The randomized study 1 compared the effectiveness of oral erythromycin and oral acyclovir in the treatment of Pityriasis rosea.
+One study group was given high-dose oral Acyclovir and another group oral Erythromycin in standard dose.
+After eight weeks all patients achieved complete response in both the groups.
+The response to Acyclovir compared with that to Erythromycin was better and was statistically significant.

 Brivudin (bromovinyl deoxyuridine) is a nucleoside analogue with a high and selective antiviral activity against varicella-zoster virus (VZV) and herpes simplex virus type 1 (HSV-1).
 Brivudin has a markedly higher anti-VZV potency than oral acyclovir.
 Brivudin has no nephrotoxic properties, which is an advantage when compared to acyclovir.

 Brivudin significantly more effective than acyclovir in terminating vesicle formation in herpes zoster3.
 Both treatments are equally effective in the time to full crusting of lesions and time to loss of crusts.

 In a double-blind survey study2 the incidence of zoster-associated pain occurring or persisting after rash healing was significantly lower in brivudin recipients (32.7%) than in acyclovir recipients (43.5%).
 Mean duration of postherpetic neuralgia was similar with brivudin (173 days) and acyclovir (164 days).